 2: Who Deals With Anti-Social Behaviour Under Private Sector Leasing?

 My second question was where flats are let on council-led schemes such as Private Sector Leasing who deals with issues of anti-social behaviour?
 The answer was that it will be the agent and the Temporary Accommodation Team who would deal with any such issues.
 Additionally during their audit and compliance stage they will pick up issues as they go more in depth with their investigations.

 3: Can An Unlicensed Landlord Demand A Rent Increase?

 Whilst I understood that a tenant could appeal against a rent increase, (which must be put in writing giving one months notice) I wanted to know if a rent increase demand would be viewed as null and void where a landlord is operating without a license.
 The answer was that whilst such a demand could be made without one, the council suggested it would be less enforceable.

-I have lost track as to how long landlords on my block have been operating without a license and even those that have applied have yet to be dealt with.
-So, I tried to get on a fix on the process once the council has received all the information they require.
+I have lost track how long landlords on my block have operated without a license and even those that have applied have yet to be dealt with.
+So, I tried to get on a fix on the process once the council has received all the information they need.
 The reply was that they are currently investigating all unlicensed properties that have been reported/found within the borough.
 In doing so, landlords will receive a warning letter advising them to apply ASAP or be subject to prosecution.
-They are getting through them but there is an exceedingly high number of unlicensed properties that they are visiting weekly and tackling road by road in order to try to resolve the issue.
+They are getting through them but there is an exceedingly high number of unlicensed properties that they are visiting weekly and tackling road by road to try to resolve the issue.
 Properties will be inspected and landlords warned of their private rented licensing scheme and the urgency of them receiving a licence.

-As they also stated, the scheme has now been in place for a considerable number of months and there are hardly any excuses that are acceptable for properties to remain unlicensed.
+As they also stated, the scheme has now been in place formany months and there are hardly any excuses that are acceptable for properties to stay unlicensed.

 Note: This article will be updated as I raise more queries.